 Recently, I talked about the prevalence—and damage—of internet addiction in our society.
 Over-stimulation of our minds on a daily, even hourly basis can act as a major handicap to our creativity and mental focus.
 If we want to make an impact with our art, it’s important that we address this problem.

 Lately, my husband and I have been taking steps to fight our own social media addictions.
 It’s just so easy to click over to Facebook—or worse, leave the tab open while attempting to work on other things.
 It’s frustrating and depressing to reach the end of the day, only to look back and realize that you did nothing but waste time, so today I want to talk about five simple, everyday habits you can employ to help fight internet addiction in your own life.

-If you’re anything like me, nothing has ever sounded as dull as simply “being normal”.
+If you’re anything like me, nothing has ever sounded as dull as simply “being normal.”
 Having a normal job and doing normal things like normal people.
 It turns you off because, deep down, you know you were made for more than that.
 You have a purpose, and “normalcy” is your enemy—or is it?

 I just want to take a minute to say something that should be pretty obvious, but for some reason isn’t: People are not normal.
-People are complex, vibrant, mysterious, and deep—sometimes even beyond their own realization.
+People are complex, vibrant, mysterious, and deep—often beyond even their own realization.
 You are one of those people.
-But unique people like you and I sometimes end up doing “normal things”—and we beat ourselves up for it.
+But unique people like you and I sometimes find ourselves doing “normal things”—and we beat ourselves up for it.